 You can transfer a Squarespace Domain to another provider if it's been at least 60 days since it was registered or transferred to Squarespace.
 The total process can take up to seven business days to complete.
-This guide shows you how to get a transfer key, also called an EPP code or authorization code, that you'll need to transfer the domain to a different domain host.
+This guide shows you how to get a transfer authentication code (also called an EPP code, transfer key or authorization code) that you'll need to transfer the domain to a different domain host.

 Tip: To transfer a domain to another Squarespace site, visit Moving a domain between sites.